Do not abbreviate the year. Remember to always use the full year when citing.

 When citing a chapter of a book, capitalize as for a journal article title; do not use quotation marks.
 Inclusive page numbers of the chapter should be given.

 Example: Author(s).
 Chapter title.
-Edition.
-In: Author, Book title. edition.
-Publisher, Year: pages.
+Editor, eds.
+In: Author, Book Title. edition.
+Publisher; Year: pages.

 Bliss CM, Wolfe M. Chapter 34: Common clinical manifestations of gastrointestinal disease.
 In: Andreoli TE, Cecil RL, eds.
 Andreoli and Carpenter's Cecil Essentials of Medicine.
 8th ed.
 Saunders/Elsevier; 2010:382-400.

-The rule applies if the authors of a particular chapter and the editors of the book are identical; you will need to include the same name in both places.
+Tip: If the authors of a particular chapter and the editors of the book are identical, include the same name in both places.

 Riegelman RK.
 Chapter 11: Meta-analysis.
 In: Riegelman RK, ed.
 Studying a Study and Testing a Test: How to Read the Medical Evidence.
 5th ed.
 Lippincott Williams & Wilkins; 2005:99-115.